evansims/writing/STRUCTURE.md

 ```
 app/
-├── assets/
 ├── [slug]/
 │   └── page.tsx
 └── not-found.tsx
 ```

-- `assets/` - Static assets for the site.
 - `[slug]/page.tsx` - Dynamically serves the content for the site.
 Fetches the content from the backend API.
 - `not-found.tsx` - Serves the 404 page for the site.